-In the instance where reduction is necessitated by the termination of a program, employees will be laid off as dictated by mission requirements determined by the General Manager in consultation with the Division Manager.
-The order of layoff will be set by reverse seniority within a job classification within the program office or division.
+In the instance where reduction is necessitated by the termination of a program, employees will be laid off as dictated by mission requirements determined by the General Manager.
 Employees will be placed on a layoff list, within their job classification, according to their category of employment.
 For purposes of layoff, categories are rank ordered as follows:

-- 1. Limited-Term employees
+1. Limited-Term employees

 - 2. Employees in introductory periods

 - 3. Part-time regular employees

 - 4. Full-time regular employees